 - Tunisia: Education financière des jeunes et des femmes en Tunisie - Livret de l'Apprenant (Arabic)

-- Senegal:Trainers manual available for SFN members (Indonesian)
+- Senegal:Trainers manual available for SFN members and certified ILO trainers (Indonesian)

 Workers and Farmers

 - Africa: Financial education for workers in Africa - Trainee’s Guide